What are bond ratings?

 As seen in the chart above, bonds are generally divided into two classes: Investment-grade and speculative (non-investment grade), commonly referred to as junk or high-yield.
 Investment-grade bonds are considered lower risk, while non-investment grade are typically seen as speculative and higher risk bonds.

 Bond ratings and bond prices

-Credit ratings influence a bond's yield.
-Companies and governments with lower bond ratings must pay higher interest rates on the debt they issue, in order to get people to buy their bonds.
+A bond’s rating influences its yield.
+Companies and governments with lower bond ratings must pay higher interest rates on the debt they issue to attract buyers.